davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 low levels of re-enrichment by alkali-basalt-like melt are evident across the sample set.
-Deep partial melting and alkalic melt generation are common features of slab window volcanism [@Hole1991] and may contribute to the signature of deep depletion and re-enrichment seen in the Crystal Knob sample set.
+Deep partial melting and alkalic melt generation are common features of slab window volcanism [@Hole1991] and may contribute to the signature of depletion and re-enrichment recorded by the Crystal Knob xenoliths.

-The sourcing of the Crystal Knob pipe from relatively deep in the mantle lithosphere, the highly fractionated, alkalic magma, and the presence of both dunite cumulates and peridotite xenoliths suggest that the magma was sourced from a complex multi-tiered melt percolation network within the mantle lithosphere at depths >45 km, such as the fractal scaling of melt migration channels investigated by @Kelemen2000.
-These host cumulates which are sometimes re-entrained by small-volume volcanism, during a process of progressive upwards percolation of melt from a deep mantle source.
+The highly fractionated, alkalic magma of the Crystal Knob pipe, its relatively deep source in the mantle lithosphere, and its entrainments of both dunite cumulates and peridotite xenoliths suggest it was sourced from melt percolating through a multi-tiered network within the mantle lithosphere at depths >45 km.

-A long-duration reservoir of slab window material locally rising through a thick lid of relict mantle lithosphere may explain both mid-Miocene hypabyssal intrusives that are directly related to the slab window episode, such as the Morro Rock--Islay Hills complex [@Stanley2000] and Cambria Felsite [@Ernst1974], and later deeply-sourced, small-volume eruptions such as Crystal Knob.
+The fractally-scaled melt migration channels investigated by @Kelemen2000 provide a good potential model, in which cumulates are sometimes re-entrained by small-volume volcanism during progressive upwards percolation of melt from a deep mantle source.
+A deep, slowly-cooling body of slab window material, locally mobilized as melt and rising through a thick lid of relict mantle lithosphere, may explain both mid-Miocene hypabyssal intrusives that are directly related to the slab window episode, such as the Morro Rock--Islay Hills complex [@Stanley2000] and Cambria Felsite [@Ernst1974], and later deeply-sourced, small-volume eruptions such as Crystal Knob.

-## The Crystal Knob eruptive event {#sec:crystal_knob_eruption}
+## The timing of the Crystal Knob eruption {#sec:crystal_knob_eruption}

-The time lag between deep slab window opening and the ca. 1.7 Ma eruptive age of Crystal Knob underscores the unknown genesis of the Crystal Knob lava.
-Our studies of the Crystal Knob xenoliths indicate an underlying lithosphere-asthenosphere boundary at a depth of 70-90 km, consistent with regional seismic studies placing it at ~70 km beneath the central California Coast Ranges [@Li2007].
-In contrast, 28-20 Ma oceanic lithosphere of the adjacent Monterey plate [@Wilson2005], would have its lithosphere-asthenosphere boundary at ~35 km, based on thermal decay relations [@Doin1996].
+The thermal transient recorded by the ~1.65 Ma eruption of the Crystal Knob pipe itself is puzzling in the context of the Miocene slab window discussed here.
+The Crystal Knob xenoliths suggest an underlying lithosphere-asthenosphere boundary at a depth of 70-90 km, consistent with regional seismic studies [@Li2007].
+However, the abundance of dunite cumulate xenoliths and xenocrysts in the Crystal Knob basalt suggests the generation of significant melt in the mantle lithosphere beneath the Coast Ranges, and the entrainment of peridotite xenoliths underscores its rapid ascent at ~1.65 Ma.
-The offshore Monterey plate is at the edge of the resolution of @Li2007, who calculate a ~50 km depth for the lithosphere-asthenosphere boundary.
-Proximal to the modern shoreline, the Monterey plate is thrust beneath ~12 km of sedimentary accretionary prism [@Trehu1991], bringing the theoretical thermal maturation depth for the transition much closer to the depth observed by @Li2007.
+The deep slab window provides a reservoir of heated material beneath the Coast Ranges, which could cause melt percolation as outlined above.
+Neogene dextral faulting may provide a means for deep, small-volume decompression melting.

-Crystal Knob is located ~15 km east of the Hosgri fault, with its host Franciscan complex pervasively cut by faults and shear zones [@Cowan1978; @Seiders1989].
-The geologic slip and seismicity history of the Hosgri fault [@Dickinson2005; @Hardebeck2010] <!--could also refer to Hardebeck2012--> indicate that it was likely active during the eruption of the Crystal Knob neck.
+Crystal Knob is located ~15 km east of the Hosgri fault, with its host Franciscan complex pervasively cut by faults and shear zones [@Cowan1978;
-Integration of theoretical and observational data on intra-continental transform faults [@Platt2011; @Titus2007] indicate that, at lower crustal--upper mantle levels, Hosgri fault shear could be distributed across 10s of kilometers laterally [@fig:neogene_sections|c].
+@Seiders1989].
+The geologic slip and seismicity history of the Hosgri fault [@Dickinson2005; @Hardebeck2010] indicate that it was likely active during the eruption of the Crystal Knob neck, and theoretical and observational data on intra-continental transform faults [@Platt2011; @Titus2007] indicate that, at lower crustal--upper mantle levels, Hosgri fault shear could be distributed across 10s of kilometers laterally [@fig:neogene_sections|c].

-Eruption of small-volume basalts of Plio-Pleistocene age occurred elsewhere in the Coast Range belt.
+Plio-Pleistocene eruptions of small-volume basalts have occurred elsewhere in the Coast Range belt, associated with the traces of active faults.
 This includes the Coyote Lake pipe [@fig:context], which occurred ~150 km north of Crystal Knob along the San Andreas-Calaveras fault bifurcation zone and entrained lower crust and upper mantle xenoliths [@Jove1998; @Titus2007].
-Xenoliths recovered from these flows record asthenosphere ascent and partial melting markedly post-dating any possible slab window opening.
-Thus, the Crystal Knob small volume eruption is not an exceptional event.
+As a Crystal Knob, xenoliths recovered from these flows record partial melting of the mantle markedly post-dating any possible slab window opening.
+The deep extensional transients implied by these eruptions may have played a role in generating the Crystal Knob basalts as well.

-Distributed shearing and strike-slip juxtaposition of the shallow sub-Monterey plate asthenosphere against underplated Farallon plate lithosphere and its deep slab window asthenosphere along the Hosgri fault [@fig:neogene_sections|c] is a plausible mechanism for Crystal Knob basalt melt generation.
-This was perhaps accentuated by possible extensional transients along the fault surface as documented for the Coyote Lake basalts [@Jove1998; @Titus2007].
-Thermal modeling presented above indicates that underplated Farallon mantle was already re-heated by the deeper Neogene slab window.
-The abundance of dunite cumulate xenoliths and xenocrysts in the Crystal Knob basalt suggests the generation of significant melt in the mantle lithosphere beneath the Coast Ranges, and the entrainment of peridotite xenoliths underscores its rapid ascent at ~1.65 Ma.
-Two of the principal thermal maxima in the Coast Range thermal anomaly occur in the areas of the Crystal Knob and Coyote Lake Plio-Pleistocene basaltic eruptions [@Erkan2008, Figure 1], further suggesting recent mobilization of asthenospheric mantle that was initially emplaced into the early Neogene slab window.
-Rapid uplift of the central California coastal region at ca. 2 Ma [@Ducea2003b] is likely to have contributed to this mobilization as well.
+Along with the suggestive fault-association of these xenolith pipes, two of the principal thermal maxima in the Coast Range thermal anomaly occur near the Crystal Knob and Coyote Lake Plio-Pleistocene basaltic eruptions [@Erkan2008, Figure 1], further suggesting recent mobilization of asthenospheric mantle that was initially emplaced into the early Neogene slab window.
+Rapid uplift of the central California coastal at ~2 Ma [@Ducea2003b] is likely correlated with this thermal anomaly [@sec:heat-flow].
+These events may have caused changes in the stress state of the underlying mantle lithosphere.

 Conclusion
 ==========